This post may contain affiliate links. You pay the same and I get a small commission. /em>

 · Writing Chats – To introduce topics and build background information and vocabulary

-· Watch Me Slides – For the teacher to show the objective through thinking aloud and modeling.
-This is oftentimes interactive to keep student engagement high.
+· Watch Me Slides – The teacher can show the objective through thinking aloud and modeling.
+This is often interactive to keep student engagement high.

 · Our Turn Slides – For students to practice the new skill with you.